Skip to Main Content

 Cleveland, Tennessee

-Seven-year-old Nina Craigmiles was killed on St. Luke's Day, 1871 (August 18).
-A buggy in which she was riding -- or possibly driving -- was hit by a locomotive in downtown Cleveland.
-Her father, John Henderson Craigmiles, was overcome with grief and had the money to share it with everyone else in town.
+Her father, John Henderson Craigmiles, was overcome with grief and had the money to share it with everyone in town.
 He bought the land where both Nina and her mom had been born -- it was only a few blocks from Nina's death spot -- and commissioned a Gothic Revival style church to be built on the property.
 Named St. Luke's Memorial Episcopal Church, it opened on the third anniversary of Nina's death.

-The church was merely a pretext for what came next: an elaborate, neighboring tomb for Nina (the church cost $22,000, the tomb $20,000).
-Built of white Carrera marble from Italy, with walls four feet thick and a spire over 37 feet high, Nina's mausoleum is sizable enough to qualify as a small house.
-It was completed in 1876-77, and what remained of Nina was then entombed within a marble sarcophagus topped with a carving of her body under a fringed blanket, a crown, and a cross.
+The church was a pretext for what came next: an elaborate, adjacent tomb for Nina (the church cost $22,000, the tomb $20,000 -- well over a half-million dollars in today's money).
+Built of white Carrera marble from Italy, with walls four feet thick and a spire over 37 feet high, Nina's mausoleum is big enough to qualify as a small house.
+On its ceiling, overlooking anyone who enters, are carved marble versions of Nina's face with wings, as well as a silver dove of peace visible through glass in the lofty cupola.
+The mausoleum was completed in 1875, and what remained of Nina was then entombed within a marble sarcophagus topped with a carving of a fringed blanket, a crown, and a cross.
+Unlike other churchyards with graves, St. Luke's only has this one.

-In hindsight, the Craigmiles would have been happier living somewhere other than Cleveland; not only did Nina meet her doom in town, but her father later died after falling on an icy Cleveland street, and then her mother was run over by a car on another Cleveland street.
+Honestly, the Craigmiles would have been happier living somewhere other than Cleveland.
+Not only did Nina meet her doom in town, but Mr. Craigmiles died after falling on an icy Cleveland street in 1899, and Mrs. Craigmiles was run over and killed by a car in front of her Cleveland house in 1928.
 Both were interred next to Nina.

-Additional lore claims that Carrera marble is pure white and never has colored impurities that can appear over time (it sometimes does), and that the stained marble was replaced with new marble that stained again (very unlikely), and that a marble statue of Nina later sank on the Titanic (extremely unlikely).
-These embellishments are unnecessary; the stains and the mausoleum are weird enough, and the presence of a new children's playground behind Nina's tomb just makes it all weirder.
+Additional folklore claims that Carrera marble is pure white and never has colored impurities that can appear over time (not true; it sometimes does, particularly in the second-class marble that was assigned for export); and that the stained marble on the tomb was replaced with new marble that stained again (this is very unlikely); and that a marble bust of Nina, carved in Europe and meant for a spot in the mausoleum, later sank on the Titanic (this is also very unlikely).

 Bloodstained Tomb of Nina Craigmiles